SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 This time they will be created from an external JNDI server lookup, essentially de-serialized from the respective references returned.
 The sample code will act as a client to the JNDI server.

 JNDI has a wide range of server implementations.
 We will use the simplest: a local file system based JNDI implementation that is so simple that it will not even use authentication.
 Your JNDI service provider will likely be more complex in that you will need specific configuration, but this example will give an idea of usage, and the kind of data being stored in JNDI for the Solace JMS objects.
+Examples of JNDI providers include LDAP or CORBA Naming Service implementations, the native JNDI service of application servers like IBM WebSphere, JBoss and Oracle WebLogic.

 The first sample application will provision Solace JMS object data (entries) into the external JNDI server.
 The sample code will show how to create, read, update, or delete JNDI entries.
 When creating JNDI entries, we will import existing real JNDI data from the Solace internal JNDI server by using a separate JNDI connection to read from there.
 This tutorial can be used together with the [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorial to learn more and experiment with the differences.